 Your iPhone needs to be connected to a computer to restore.
 I recommend doing a special type of restore that Apple techs do called a DFU Restore, which goes deeper than a regular restore and can solve more problems.
 You won’t find it anywhere on Apple’s website — read my article to learn how to DFU restore your iPhone.

-After the restore finishes, you’ll be able to reload all your personal information from your iPhone backup in iTunes or iCloud.
+After the restore finishes, you’ll be able to reload all your personal information from your iPhone backup in iTunes, Finder, or iCloud.
 If you still have a problem, come back here and keep reading.

 8. Check For A Hardware Problem